REQUEST FOR INFORMATION (RFI): Atmospheric Microwave Radiometry Observations for NASA FALCON

 Quick Summary

-The National Aeronautics and Space Administration (NASA) Science Mission Directorate (SMD) is soliciting information through a Request for Information (RFI) on low-cost concepts for the development, launch, and operations of a microwave radiometer component.
+The National Aeronautics and Space Administration (NASA) Science Mission Directorate (SMD) has issued a Request for Information (RFI) seeking low-cost concepts for the development, launch, and operations of a commercially owned and operated microwave radiometer component.
 This radiometer is intended to fly in formation with the Fleet for the Atmosphere Linking Commercial Observations with NASA (FALCON) constellation.
-NASA is specifically targeting commercially owned and operated capabilities.
-Responses are due by April 23, 2026.
+Responses are due by May 7, 2026.

 Contract & Timeline